 Checklist for going ahead with a quick house sale

 If you decide you want to sell your property through a quick house sale company make sure you:

 Do your own valuation: make sure you get a valuation from three different estate agents so you can decide whether any offer made by a quick sale company is fair.

 Shop around: not all quick sale companies are the same.
 Make sure you look at what different ones can offer.

-- Check the company’s credentials.
-If the provider is a broker (someone who introduces you to a prospective buyer), check that they are registered with either The Property Ombudsman or Ombudsman Services: Property.
+Check the company’s credentials: If the provider is a broker (someone who introduces you to a prospective buyer), check they’re registered with The Property Ombudsman.
 If the provider says they have signed up to a code of practice, or they are regulated by an official body, check for yourself.

 Don’t be shy: it’s always worth negotiating the terms and/or the price.